Can you disinherit your children?

 Possibility of enforcing French law

-A Frenchman residing abroad can apply French law to his estate.
-To do this, it must fulfill the following 2 conditions:
+If you are a Frenchman living abroad, you can apply French law to your estate.
+To do this, you must meet the following 2 conditions:

-- Have clearly expressed their will to apply the French law in a will valid
+- Have clearly expressed your desire to apply the French law in a will valid

-- To be French at the time of writing the will or at the time of his death.
+- Be French at the time of writing the will or at the time of your death.

 Hereditary reserve and available quota